 A unit is a rentable unit – e.g. a type of pitch e.g ‘grass’ or ‘hardstanding’, alternatively a cottage, an apartment, a static caravan, a glamping pod, a beach hut, a yurt etc.

 ‘Sub units’ are used more in camping parks and are typically the individual pitches which are placed under the type of pitch.

 Once you have created your categories, you can set up your units and any ‘sub-units’ below them and dictate the rules that apply to them both ‘online’ – i.e. what the customer can see – and in the ‘admin area’ – i.e. in the back office, which only you can see.

 Go to Setup > Configuration > Units > Select the Category > keep ‘parent unit’ displayed.

 If you want to adjust any setting on the sub-units (pitches) > choose the unit.

 This is where you can name your unit.
 You can make the unit active or inactive (archived).
 You can also make it visible to the public online or only to you in the admin area.
 If you tick online, the unit will display to the public.
 If you only have admin area ticked, then only you can make bookings on the unit.

 Naming your unit

-Once you have created your unit and named it, save it and then double click on the green bar again to go to all the advanced settings for your new unit to set up the rest of your rules for it.
+Once you have created your unit and named it, save it and then go on to populate all of your advanced rules into the other tabs.

 Tips for naming your units: